-The British Columbia Geological Survey maintains geochemical databases containing multi-element analyses from rock, till, stream sediment, and water surveys.
-Accessible to the public, these data are used to evaluate mineral deposits and to identify new exploration targets.
+The British Columbia Geological Survey maintains geochemical databases containing multi-element analyses from rock, till, stream-sediment, and water surveys.
+Accessible to partners, these data are used to evaluate mineral deposits and to identify new exploration targets.

 The geochemical and rock archive has been upgraded with a new storage library to accommodate over 600,000 geochemical samples collected by the Survey since the 1970s.
-The updated BCGS Bedrock Lithogeochemical Database, released in 2015 in easily accessed formats, is a unified repository for standardized bedrock lithogeochemical data collected in the last 30 years.
+The Survey also maintains a geochemical laboratory that includes sample preparation and mineral separation facilities, rock saws, a benchtop portable XRF, and a Linkam fluid inclusion stage.

 Mineral Development Office (MDO) The Mineral Development Office (MDO) is the Vancouver base of the British Columbia Geological Survey.
 The MDO links the Survey with the more than 800 global exploration and mining companies headquartered in Vancouver.
-The Mineral Development Office distributes British Columbia Geological Survey data and provides technical information and expertise about mineral opportunities to the investment community.
+The MDO distributes British Columbia Geological Survey data and provides technical information and expertise about mineral opportunities to the investment community.
 It also coordinates the exploration and mining reviews produced each year by the Regional Geologists.